-Environmental factors can also contribute to how much a dog barks.
+Environmental factors can contribute to how much a dog barks.

 Separation anxiety, boredom, seeking attention, and not getting enough physical activity or mental stimulation can all make even the most quiet dogs more vocal.

-Individual temperament can also play a role, so that one dog from the same breed, or even the same litter, can converse much more than another.
+Individual temperament can also play a role.
+So one dog from the same breed, or even the same litter, can converse much more than another.

 In this article, we’ll focus on the most quiet dog breeds.